amc-corey-cox/BDC_Dashboard/README.md

 This will spin up a Docker container to serve the app

-> NOTE: This may take a few minutes
+> NOTE: This may take a several minutes

 You should only need to build this once (or when you make changes to the `Dockerfile`).
 Any subsequent runs do not require the `--build` flag